JetBrains/teamcity-documentation/topics/configuring-schedule-triggers.md

 ### Enforce Clean Checkout

-It is possible to force TeamCity to clean all files in the checkout directory before a build.
+Enable the _Delete all files in the checkout directory before the build_ option to force TeamCity to clean all files in the checkout directory before running a build.
 This option can also be applied to snapshot dependencies.
 In this case, all the builds of the build chain will be forced to use [clean checkout](clean-checkout.md).
 The option also enables rebuilding all dependencies (unless custom dependencies are provided via the custom build dialog or the schedule trigger promotes a build).

 ### Trigger Build on All Enabled and Compatible Agents

 Use this option to run a build simultaneously on all agents that are enabled and compatible with the build configuration.
 This option may be useful in the following cases:

-* run a build for agent maintenance purposes (e.g. you can create a configuration to check whether agents function properly after an environment upgrade/update).
+* run a build for agent maintenance purposes (for example, you can create a configuration to check whether agents function properly after an environment upgrade/update)
-* run a build on different platforms (for example, you can set up a configuration, and specify for it a number of compatible build agents with different environments installed).
+* run a build on different platforms (for example, you can set up a configuration and specify for it a number of compatible build agents with different environments installed)

 <chunk include-id="queue-optimization">

 ### Build Queue Optimization Settings

-By default, TeamCity [optimizes the build queue:](build-queue.md) already queued build can be replaced with an already started build or a more recent queued build.
-To disable the default behavior, uncheck the box.
+By default, TeamCity [optimizes the build queue](build-queue.md): already queued build can be replaced with an already started build or a more recent queued build.
+You can disable this default behavior by unchecking the corresponding box.
 </chunk>

 ### Branch Filter

+By default, the schedule trigger works for all branches.

 Read more in [Branch Filter](branch-filter.md).